jetymas/SheetsEntrataAuditHelper/docs/guides/popup-ui-integration.md

 # Popup UI Integration Plan

-This document outlines the integration of column modules and audit helpers into the `popup.js` UI logic.
+This document outlines the integration of column modules and audit helpers into the `popup.mjs` UI logic.

 ## Objectives